tiagolr/filtr/README.md

 ## About

-FILT-R is an envelope generator plugin that applies the same engine of GATE-12 and TIME-12 to filter modulation. it includes 6 unique filters, three of them grabbed from [Saikes Yutani Bass](https://github.com/JoepVanlier/JSFX) (303, MS-20 and Linear), a Moog filter which is the JUCEs stock ladder filter adapted to this project and finally an Analog/Sallen Key and Phaser filters which were broght from [Vital](https://github.com/mtytel/vital) synth source code.
+FILT-R is an envelope generator plugin that applies the same engine of GATE-12 and TIME-12 to filter modulation. it includes 6 unique filters, three of them grabbed from [Saikes Yutani Bass](https://github.com/JoepVanlier/JSFX) (303, MS-20 and Linear), a Moog filter which is the JUCEs stock ladder filter adapted to this project and finally an Analog/Sallen Key and Phaser filters which came from [Vital](https://github.com/mtytel/vital) synth source code.

 ### Features